ethersphere/bee-docs/docs/access-the-swarm/ultra-light-nodes.md

 #### Configuration

-In order to configure ultra light node mode use the same configurations as for the [light node](/docs/access-the-swarm/light-nodes) but leave the `blockchain-endpoint` configuration param value to empty (or just comment it out).
+In order to configure ultra light node mode use the same configurations as for the [light node](/docs/access-the-swarm/light-nodes) but leave the `blockchain-rpc-endpoint` configuration param value to empty (or just comment it out).

 :::caution
 Make sure you set the `swap-enable` configuration parameter to `false`, otherwise you will get an error.